Zyl9393/mouse_strafing/README.md

 # How to use
 This section assumes you set the addon up as described above and have default keymap settings and addon preferences.
-**Any key bindings mentioned only function while being in mouse strafing navigation.**
+⚠️ **Any key bindings mentioned only function while being in mouse strafing navigation.** ⚠️

 ## Mouse Strafing Navigation
 In the 3D View, press and hold `spacebar` to enter mouse strafing navigation.
 A crosshair will appear in the center of the screen.
 Click and hold the `left, right or middle mouse button` (`LMB`, `RMB`, `MMB`) to enable pannig and various mouse strafing behaviors.
 Additionally, you can hold the `both the left and right mouse button` (`BMB`) together for a 4th movement option.
 Then, move the mouse to strafe or turn.
 Release `spacebar` to end navigation.
 Which buttons do what can be configured in the addon preferences.

-## Speed adjustment
-Hold `Shift` to move at 500% speed.
-Hold `Alt` to move at 20% speed (50% for pan and roll sensitivity).
-You can specify additional speed multipliers ("Gears") in the addon preferences through which you can cycle by pressing `G` or `Shift + G`.
-You can also configure `mouse wheel` to change mouse strafe sensitivity (instead of moving the camera) in the addon preferences.

 ## Relocate Pivot
 You can press `Shift + C` to toggle automatic pivot relocation on/off (defaults to being on).
+When turning it on, the crosshair will signal this by briefly turning yellow (red when turning off) for the duration of you holding the key.
 When enabled, it relocates the view pivot automatically every time you exit mouse strafing navigation.
-When turning it on, the crosshair will signal this by briefly turning yellow (red when turning off) for the duration of you holding the key.
-Pressing only `C` disables automatic pivot relocation if it is enabled to give you manual control and relocate the 3D View's pivot point to the surface which you are currently looking at with the crosshair.
+Pressing only `C` disables automatic pivot relocation if it is enabled to give you manual control.
+The 3D View's pivot point will be relocated to the surface which you are looking at with the crosshair as you press the key.
 The crosshair will turn green on success; red on failure.
 When backface culling is enabled, backfaces will be ignored; this behavior can be changed in the addon preferences.

+## Speed adjustment
+Hold `Shift` to move at 500% speed.
+Hold `Alt` to move at 20% speed.
+Hold `Ctrl` to pan/roll at 10% speed.
+You can specify additional movement speed multipliers ("Gears") in the addon preferences through which you can cycle by pressing `G` or `Shift + G`.
+You can also configure `mouse wheel` to change mouse strafe sensitivity (instead of moving the camera) in the addon preferences.

+## Change Field of View
+Use `Ctrl + mouse wheel` to change the field of view.
+The manner in which the field of view is modified (horizontal angle, vertical angle or focal length) and more can be changed under addon preferences.

 ## Save states
 Tap one of the number keys (`0`-`9`) to save the current view state to that number.
 Tap a number twice (within 1 second) to instead load its last saved view.
 You can also press `T` and then a number key to load.

-## Change Field of View
-Use `Ctrl + mouse wheel` to change the field of view.
-The manner in which the field of view is modified (horizontal angle, vertical angle or focal length) and more can be changed under addon preferences.

 ## Lock camera to view
 Blender's lock camera to view option is treated by the addon as you would expect.
 When enabled, you can press `0` on num block to view the render camera and then move it around using mouse strafing navigation.
 This will record undo events for the camera.